NTC09/Using-Tailscale-with-Parsec-Moonlight-and-a-VPS/README.md

 100.64.0.4  // Client PC address
 ```

-Now, allow the VPS to run as Exit node in the [admin page](https://login.tailscale.com/admin/machines)
+Now, allow the VPS to run as Exit node in the [admin page](https://login.tailscale.com/admin/machines)</br>
 From the Client PC, select the VPS as Exit node.
-THIS IS REQUIRED.
+THIS IS REQUIRED.</br>
 Host PC don't need to select the Exit node.

 - Now check the connection status again: